Plate Surrender in ColoradoPage Overview

-After moving to Colorado you have 90 days to register your vehicle and obtain Colorado license plates.
+After moving to Colorado register your vehicle and obtain Colorado license plates.
 Surrendering your old license plates is not required, unless required by your former state.
 If you're unsure, contact your old state's DMV.
 In some cases, you may be eligible for a registration refund.

 Before visiting your local motor vehicles office, decide on a license plate preference.
 You can opt for a standardized Colorado license plate at no extra cost, or choose from one of the state's many specialized plates.

 For more on the Rocky Mountain state, including attractions, visit our relocation guide.

 You are not required to surrender your Colorado plates after moving out of the state.
 Keep them, if you so choose, as souvenirs.

 Read our Moving Out of Colorado page for other DMV-related insight.